 So how can you make an informed choice?

-You can check out this link or this link, for a list of CSPO or palm oil free products.
+You can check out this link, for a list of CSPO or palm oil free products.
 By supporting the companies listed on these sites, you are helping to stop this environmentally disastrous process and build a much better world.

 The Australian Government could legislate to clearly state if a product contains Palm Oil.
 Then consumers avoiding or choosing only Certified Sustainable Palm Oil, would force producers to take steps towards ethical awareness in the manufacture of consumables.
 Food Standards Australia and New Zealand rejected an application to have palm oil clearly labelled in 2008.
 Two years later, Independent Senator Nick Xenophon and former Greens Senator Bob Brown tried again.
 This bill passed the Senate in 2011 but was blocked on economic and trade grounds and in the lower house.

 Nick Xenophon and Dr. Charlie Teo, both Ambassadors for Orangutan Foundation International Australia (OFIA), joined forces again last Friday 30th August 2013 to announce the re-introduction of the Bill straight after the election no matter which party is in power.
 The pair also launched a business-card sized guide to help consumers decode the many alternative names for palm oil.
-You can pick one of these up directly from N.O.W.
-Fresh Farmers Markets, Gold Coast or by sending a stamped address envelope to Orangutan Foundation International Australia.
+You can pick one of these up by contacting the Orangutan Foundation International Australia.

 A great cause…